polyvit/Blog_vue_project/README.md

 [x] - preview shouldn’t be displayed if there is no cover photo [x] - when come back from preview page in edit mode all new data should be displayed [x] - show popup before delete post in posts list
+[x] - after each click on mobile navigation it should be closed